 This is paramount if you’re backpacking, semi-important when packing the rig for car camping, and not very important when setting up in the backyard.
 Camping-style chairs won’t pack up as small as backpacking chairs, but will typically collapse to a more travel-friendly form for moving around.

-Traditional collapsable chairs like the REI Co-Op Skyward or Coleman Broadband Mesh Quad Chair have a classic stow technique that most everyone has seen before and only require a simple pulling together of the legs to collapse down into a more compact package.
 Then, there are folding-style chairs like the GCI Outdoor Kickback Rocker Chair, which fold along a central axis and create a flat package for moving about.
-And finally, there are the DIY-style chairs, such as the Helinox Chair Zero High-Back where some assembly is required, though at a great benefit to overall packability.
+And finally, there are the DIY-style chairs, such as the ENO Lounger DL Mesh, where some assembly is required, though at a great benefit to overall packability.

 Carrying Style

-Folding-style chairs typically don’t come with a carrying bag at all, and you’ll have to wrestle them around yourself.
-Collapsable chairs, like the ENO Lounger DL Chair or the Helinox Chair Zero High-Back will come with a bag that will pack away everything needed to set them up once you hit camp.
-And finally, a few chairs will sport integrated straps directly on the chair for shouldering them, such as the REI Co-op Wonderland.
+Folding-style chairs typically don’t come with a carrying bag, so you’ll have to wrestle them around yourself.
+Collapsible chairs, like the ENO Lounger DL Mesh, will come with a bag that packs away everything needed to set them up once you hit camp.
+Finally, a few chairs, such as the REI Co-op Wonderland, will sport integrated straps directly on the chair for shouldering them.

 Ease of Setup